dsdanielpark/dsdanielpark/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fdsdanielpark&count_bg=%23000000&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=ProfileViews&edge_flat=false)](https://hits.seeyoufarm.com)
 </div>

-- I am training to become a insightful developer and a skillful and quick-witted engineer.
+- I am training to become a developer with insight and an engineer with skill and wit.
-- Possessing profound expertise that encompasses a myriad of domains, including but not limited to bioinformatics, computer vision, and natural language processing, I have diligently addressed multifaceted challenges across diverse industrial landscapes.
+- With deep expertise in various domains, such as bioinformatics, computer vision, and natural language processing, I have tackled complex challenges in different industries.
-- Presently, my undivided attention is devoted to driving progress in the realm of Korean natural language processing and the cutting-edge LLM (Language Model) field.<br>
+- Currently, I am focusing on advancing the field of Korean natural language processing and the state-of-the-art LLM (Language Model) technology.
-- I believe that someday, all the knowledge I've acquired will come together at the end of the journey.
+- I believe that all the knowledge I have gained will converge at the end of my journey.

 <br>